FormingWorlds/PROTEUS/docs/source/usage.rst

    - (Float) Greater than zero.

 * ``radius``
-   - Radius of the planet, in units of m.
+   - Radius of the planet at the surface, in units of m.
    - (Float) Greater than zero.

 * ``zenith_angle``